T-Mobile, Sprint soar after FCC chairman says he’ll recommend deal

 Going the other way were makers of cellphone towers, who face the loss of a big customer.
 American Tower Corp. fell as much as 1.9%, Crown Castle International Corp. lost as much as 3.2% and SBA Communications Corp. was down as much as 4.5%.

-Deutsche Telekom shares rose as much as 1.2% in Frankfurt on Monday.
+Deutsche Telekom AG shares rose as much as 1.2% in Frankfurt on Monday.
 Shares of SoftBank Group Corp., which owns Sprint, rose 0.4% as of 4:20 p.m. in Tokyo.

 Among the commitments the company made is to build a 5G network that covers 97% of the U.S. population within three years, including 85% of rural areas, according to a letter the companies sent to the FCC.
 Within six years, the network is to cover 99% of the nation and at least 90% of rural areas.
 The company also said it will offer in-home broadband service “priced significantly below incumbent provider prices.”